 Based on lake water characteristics, Marie Lake is considered mesotrophic (see A Brief Introduction to Limnology at the end of this report).
-The pattern is based on two sample dates in 2007 (Figure 5).
 Given that lakes in Alberta tend to be productive, Marie Lake is below average in nutrient concentrations and algae biomass.
-Mean total phosphorus $(TP = 15 \mu g/L)$ and total Kjeldahl nitrogen (TN = $495 \mu g/L$) concentrations and algae biomass (chl $a = 2.6 \,\mu\text{g/L}$) were within the mesotrophic range in 2007.
-An algal bloom was noted in 2004 when TP and TN concentrations increased.
-When TP increased in 2007, algal biomass increased slightly.
-Marie Lake does not appear to be impacted by the eutrophication that is common to other lakes in
+Mean total phosphorus (TP = 17.4 μ g/L) and total Kjeldahl nitrogen (TN = 552 μ g/L) concentrations were within the mesotrophic range in 2008, while algae biomass (chlorophyll a concentration = 2.7 μ g/L) was within the oligotrophic range.
+Marie Lake does not appear to be impacted by the eutrophication that is common to other lakes in Alberta associated with non-point source discharges of nutrients.